tupl-tufts/rdl/README.md

   * `lambda` has special semantics for `return`; this is not supported.
   * Only simple block argument lists and `for` iteration variables are supported.
   * Control flow for exceptions is not analyzed fully soundly; some things are not reported as possibly `nil` that could be.
+  * Only simple usage of constants is handled.

 # Other RDL Methods